Breast Cancer: Patient Education

 - Women age 20 and older: clinical breast exam at annual physical

-- Women age 50 and older: mammogram every two years and clinical breast exam
+- Women age 40 and older: yearly mammogram and clinical breast exam

 - All women: monthly breast self-exam